Meet the CMEP Team

 Nicole earned her Masters in Theological Studies with an emphasis in Public Policy from Palmer Seminary of Eastern University in Saint Davids, PA.

 Before joining CMEP, Nicole worked with an educational non-profit near Chicago and as a high school teacher near Atlanta.
 Nicole believes deeply that the way we love our neighbors says a lot about our love for God.
-She lives near Atlanta, GA.
+She lives near Grand Rapids, MI.

 Destiny Magnett Headshot